Potat369/Wermaid/README.md

   <a href="https://github.com/Nanokerb/Wermaid-Backend">Backend</a>
 </h6>

 This is a school project, made in 3 months.
-Of course it could've been much and much shorter, but it's our first _serious_ project so we've spent a lot of time of unsiginificant things.
+Of course it could've been much, much shorter, but it's our first _serious_ project, so we've spent a lot of time doing unsiginificant things.
 But overally i satisfied with the garbage code we wrote.

 Things i learned:
 - React